wzhorton/ubuntu_setup/README.md

 Anaconda's setup process can only be completed after a reboot.

 Be sure to open PCSX2 for the first time so that directories exist for restoring your memory card file.

+Not all ethernet networks are plug and play, particularly newer RealTek devices.
+If needed, run `sudo lshw -C network` and find the wired network line, which usually contains a statement like UNCLAIMED.
+Find the entry labelled "product:" and note the model number and type.
+Google the driver for it, download, and install.
+Don't bother with apt or ppa stuff as it is likely out of date.